Wordclock/firmware/README.md

 of the ATmega168 is simply not sufficient for all of the new features, it is highly recommended to replace the microcontroller with an ATmega328P, which is a drop in replacement.
-As the microcontroller was designed to be put into a socket anyway, this shouldn't be too much of a problem.
+As the microcontroller was designed to be put into a socket anyway, this should not be too much of a problem.
 Alternatively you can always give up some functionality by disabling the appropriate switches within `src/config.h`.